andrea-mitridate/PTArcade/docs/inputs/config.md

         When `mode = "enterprise"`, running with `corr = True` is approximately one order of magnitude slower than running with `corr = False`.
 If you want to run with `corr = True`, we suggest either using `mode = "ceffyl"` or running the code on a cluster.

+    !!! warning "NG12 and IPTA2 in ceffyl mode"
+        For the NANOGrav 12.5-year and IPTA DR2 data sets, the KDEs for the free spectra were derived only without spatial correlations (for these data sets the inclusion of pulsar-correlations is not expected to impact the spectral reconstruction significantly).
+        Therefore, for these datasets, ceffyl mode can run only with `corr=False`.

 [`red_components`](#+config.red_components){ #+config.red_components }

 :   :octicons-milestone-24: Default: `30` –